 Photo: Standard Campaign report with Invalid clicks columns added.
 This is a quick way to see the intensity of invalid clicks Google is able to detect and possibly apply for a Google Ads refund.

-As shown in the above-mentioned examples, not everything that appears to be invalid traffic is necessarily fraudulent.
 Submitting incorrect information may result in Google revoking your ability to request refunds in the future, which is why it’s essential to investigate all potential causes before assuming it’s due to invalid clicks.
+To start off, you might need to sift through your web logs and look out for any of the 6 signs of fraudulent clicks:

 • Ad quality or relevance